EvalVis/QuotesFE/README.md

       - Comment on the quotes.
 Your comments are shown at the top.

 ## Setup
-### Auth0 setup
 This project uses Auth0 as authentication provider.
-To setup authentication:
-1. Create Auth0 account.
-2. Follow Auth0 instructions to create and configure a single page application in Auth0.
+The Quotes backend owner must setup the Auth0.

 ### Environment variables
 For project to run, several env variables are needed to be setup.

 **`VITE_AUTH0_DOMAIN`**
 Address where client authentication requests will be routed.
-Provided in Auth0 settings.
+Provided by Quotes backend owner.
+Already setup Auth0 domain: dev-wzfkg4o26oz6ndmt.us.auth0.com.
 **`VITE_AUTH0_CLIENT_ID`**
-Client ID provided in Auth0 settings.
+Provided by Quotes backend owner.
+Already setup Auth0 client id: v0YzxpAoJP6tLyW29TnZEuqStYkUF5fY.
 **`VITE_AUTH0_USE_REFRESH_TOKENS`**
 Boolean - determines if user would be automatically logged in again after the short lived token expires.
+You can control refresh tokens if quotes backend owner has them enabled.
+Currently setup Auth0 has refresh tokens enabled, however you can still disable them in your own frontend app.
 **`VITE_AUTH0_AUDIENCE`**
-Setup in Auth0 API application.
-You will need to set it up if you will host BE yourself.
-Otherwise, you will need to get the value from the BE host.
+Provided by Quotes backend owner.
 The already running project has value: quotes.programmersdiary.com.
 **`VITE_BE_URL`**
 URL of the Backend service which hosts the quotes.
+Currently running BE has value: https://quotesapi.fly.dev.
 ### Running locally
 ```
 npm install